|

 they failed in many other occasions and times.
 They did injustice to

-themselves and to the planet they have been entrusted to care about.
+themselves and to the planet they have been entrusted to rule over

 The very characteristics of success that humans possess could be